-The roles of the TMP are as follows:
+Responsibilities within the TMP are:

-- LP is responsible for acquiring calibrated TempTale4 units and placing them within shipments. - AGLC's warehouse is responsible for reviewing and storing the TempTale4 data and reporting any non-conformance within the terms provided by AGLC. - AGLC is responsible for determining temperature range and breach terms for all products to be accepted by AGLC's warehouse, investigating reported non-conformance and determining data retention.
+- LPs are responsible to ensure their cannabis products arrive within acceptable specifications and are not affected by temperature upon their delivery. - LPs are responsible for acquiring approved and calibrated data logger units and placing them within shipments.

-Inbound TMP requirements
+- AGLC's 3rd party logistics partner is responsible for the capture, review and storage of the data retrieved from data loggers and reporting any non-conformance based on the parameters set by AGLC for all inbound temperature sensitive products. - AGLC is responsible for determining the temperature range and breach terms for all products to be accepted by our 3PL, investigation of reported non-conformance and determining the data retention periods. - It is recommended that all edible products be shipped to AGLC in a temperature-controlled carrier, although the following must be followed. - Chocolates from Mar.
+1 to Oct.
+31 - Beverages Nov.
+1 to Mar.
+31

-Before a shipment is sent to AGLC's warehouse, calibrated and pre-conditioned TempTale4 units must be placed within the shipment to ensure the temperature is accurately captured.
+Inbound Temperature Monitoring requirements

-The inside temperature of a trailer is recommended to be set at 18°C.
+- Vehicles used for transporting, storing, or handling temperature-sensitive products must be appropriately designed to maintain product integrity, prevent quality degradation and avoid contamination. - Before a shipment is sent to AGLC's warehouse, calibrated and pre-conditioned data logger units must be placed within the shipment to ensure the temperature is accurately captured. - The required range when transporting temperature-sensitive cannabis product is 5 °C to 22 °C. - The inside temperature of a trailer is recommended to be set at 18 °C. - Placement of the data logger units must be on a yellow, fluorescent paper affixed to the top of the pallet to ensure visibility.
+Data loggers should not be placed on the truck/trailer walls as this could allow heat/cold that is conducted through the trailer's wall to affect the reading.

-Placement of the TempTale4 units must be on a yellow fluorescent paper affixed to the top of the pallet to ensure visibility.
+Full truck load: In the back, mid and front of the trailer

-Full truck load: In the back, mid and front of the trailer Half load: In the back and front of the shipment
+Half load: In the back and front of the shipment

-Three or fewer pallets: A single TempTale4 on a single pallet
+Three or fewer pallets: A single data logger on a single pallet

-Before the shipment is accepted, the shipped TempTale4 units will be collected by AGLC's warehouse, and the data will be analyzed.
+Before the shipment is accepted, the shipped data logger units will be collected by AGLC's 3PL warehouse, and the data will be analyzed.
 Data will be extracted in pdf/Excel format.